Research Laboratory

 Lab Planning Concepts

 The relationship of the labs, offices, and corridor will have a significant impact on the image and operations of the building.
-See also WBDG Functional—Account for Spatial Needs.
+See also WBDG Functional—Account for Functional Needs.

 Diagram of a single corridor lab with labs and office adjacent to each other